 Don’t forget to investigate support from your host institution.
 Dependent care travel grants for faculty members have been established at Harvard University, Stanford University, UC Irvine, Princeton University, Cornell University, The University of Chicago, Brown University, Vanderbilt University, UCLA, University of Glasgow, and several other institutions.
 In the United States, childcare professional development awards are offered to postdoctoral researchers by UC San Diego, University of Michigan, Yale University, West Virginia University, Northwestern University and the University of Colorado Denver.

 Parent scientists: don’t forget that conferences can help not only your professional development but also your family.
 Because your participation matters!

 About the author:

 Madhumala K. Sadanandappa is a Postdoctoral Research Associate in the Department of Molecular and Systems Biology at the Geisel School of Medicine at Dartmouth in Hanover, NH.
-She is also a member of the GSA’s Childcare Conferences Committee.
+She is also a member of the GSA’s Conference Childcare Committee.
 She would like to thank Shivaprasad H. Sathyanaryana for his help in researching this article.